StrongResearch/cycling_utils/README.md

 The AtomicDirectory accepts the following arguments at initialization:

-- output_directory: root directory for all ouputs from the experiment, (e.g. where the rank logs are saved).
+- output_directory: root directory for all ouputs from the experiment, should always be set to the $CHECKPOINT_ARTIFACT_PATH environment variable when training on the Strong Compute ISC.
 - is_master: a boolean to indicate whether the process running the AtomicDirectory saver is the master rank in the process group.
 - name: a name for the AtomicDirectory saver.
-If the user is running multiple savers in parallel, each should be given a unique name.
+If the user is running multiple savers in parallel, each must be given a unique name.
 - keep_last: the number of previous checkpoints to retain locally, should always be -1 when saving Checkpoint Artifacts to the $CHECKPOINT_ARTIFACT_PATH on the Strong Compute.

 Example usage of AtomicDirectory on the Strong Compute ISC launching with torchrun as follows.